danielpaul/RapidRails/docs/background_jobs.md

 For sidekiq to work and process jobs, you need to setup two things:

-1. A worker `bundle exec sidekiq` needs to be added on your cloud platform and running.
-This command should be run on your local as well.
+1. A worker `bundle exec sidekiq` needs to run for the jobs to be processed. `bin/dev` by default runs sidekiq in addition to your rails server.
-2. Redis is also required.
-Set it up on your cloud platform as an add-on and set it up on your local with [this tutorial](https://redis.io/docs/getting-started/installation/install-redis-on-mac-os/).
+2. Redis is required for keeping track of the tasks queue.
+Set it up as a service on your servers and on your local with [this tutorial](https://redis.io/docs/getting-started/installation/install-redis-on-mac-os/).

-## List of default jobs
+## RapidRails Built-in Jobs

 Sidekiq provides the [deliver_later](https://apidock.com/rails/v5.2.3/ActionMailer/MessageDelivery/deliver_later) method which when used with a **Mailer**, adds email jobs to the sidekiq queue.
 Other sidekiq jobs included in the codebase are: